teauxfu/clearurls-discord-bot/README.md

 1. Download the repository with `git clone https://github.com/DanielZTing/clearurls-discord-bot`
 2. Get dependencies with `pip install -r requirements.txt`
 3. Set up a new application at the [Discord Developer Portal](https://discord.com/developers/applications)
-4. Add a bot and check the `bot` scope and the above permissions in the OAuth2 tab
+4. Add a bot and check the `bot` and `applications.commands` scopes and the above permissions in the OAuth2 tab
 5. Visit the generated link to invite the bot
 6. Copy the token from the Bot tab and paste `TOKEN=[your clipboard here]` into a file named `.env`
 7. Run with `python main.py`

 ## Privacy Policy
 I collect zero information.

+For servers using the optional feature to automatically delete messages with tracking links, some metadata about deleted messages is temporarily stored for up to 14 days.
+The only data stored is the user id, the message id, and the message timestamp.
+No message content is stored or logged.